Jtrahan88/SQL/README.md

 >> * WHERE ContactName LIKE 'a%o'	| Finds any values that starts with "a" and ends with "o"

 # SQL Project(WIP)
-#### Bug in teh system waiting for a response before I can complete.
+#### Bug in the system waiting for a response before I can complete.